JeremyMcAdams/useful_functions/README.md

 ### strnum.h

 A header file containing the type conversion functions
+Update: All conversion functions have a changed return type.
+They now return pointers to the calculated values to allow for better error handling.

 ### Makefile
 Included in this folder is a gnu makefile that converts all the functions in strnum.h to a single .o file that can be linked to any program you want.